meghdadk/pcmu/README.md

-This is a PyTorch implementation of Prompt Certified Machine Unlearning.
+This is an unofficial implementation of Prompt Certified Machine Unlearning (pcmu).

 The implementation only includes the training procedure and does not calculate the certificates.